After the new year, gyms are flooded with new clients. Here are the three types of new clients you are likely to see and how you can prepare for them.

 Background: Casual fitness enthusiast, always been fit, good genetics

 Patricia has always participated in casual fitness, whether it be walking clubs, pilates, or spin classes.
 Last year she started losing a grasp on her fitness, and her resolution is to change that.
 Working with her will be easy as she is self-motivated.
 Patricia’s main challenge is patience as she is high-energy, and tends to follow the latest fitness trends.
-Learn how to create a sustainable progression for Patricia in this free, 30-day mini-course.
+Learn how to create a sustainable progression for Patricia in this free, course.

 Age: Late 20s – Early 40s